 8. Astronomical Forcing -- Review the principles that govern the amount of solar energy received by the Earth due to Earth-Sun Orbital Relationships over long periods of geologic time (how much the Earth's axis tilts, how elliptical the shape of the Earth's orbit is, and the variation in the time of year when the Earth is closest to the Sun).
+NOTE: Astronomical Forcing and the Milankovitch Cycles are covered extensively in the I-2 Tutorial: Lesson 2 "Mother Nature's' Influence" <= be sure you study this tutorial!

-Specific Hint: Know that at present, the Earth is farthest from the Sun in July (not January) (as in Figure X & Y below) and what implications this has for the amount of solar insolation received by the Northern Hemisphere during its summer (Jun-Aug) compared to the Southern Hemisphere during its summer (Dec - Feb).
+Specific Hint: Know that at present, the Earth is farthest from the Sun in July (not January) (as in Figure X & Y below -- shown also on p 69 in Class Notes) and what implications this has for the amount of solar insolation received by the Northern Hemisphere during its summer (Jun-Aug) compared to the Southern Hemisphere during its summer (Dec - Feb).
 How might the climate of the Northern Hemisphere have been different in the past with the opposite configuration, i.e., when the Earth was farthest from the Sun during the Southern Hemisphere's summer and therefore closest during the Northern Hemisphere's summer (depicted in Figure Z below)?

 9. Solar Variability -- Know that periods of MORE sunspots = GREATER solar brightness and periods of FEWER sunspots = LESS solar brightness.
 Know where we are on the sunspot "cycle" right now (maximum or minimum).
-Know why the "Maunder Minimum" period is significant (answer = dearth of sunspots and a possible factor in the Little Ice Age -- although there were also a lot of volcanic eruptions then).
+Know why the "Maunder Minimum" period is significant. (answer = dearth of sunspots and a possible factor in the Little Ice Age -- although there were also a lot of volcanic eruptions then).
 Know also that linking solar variability to temperature trends on Earth has been inconclusive and can't account for all of recent 20th century warming.